natesales/pathvector/docs/platforms/arista.md

 ### Copy the binaries to the switch

 Using `scp` or a USB drive, copy the `bird` and `birdc` binaries to `/mnt/flash/bin/`

+## Installing Wireframe

+[Wireframe releases](https://github.com/natesales/wireframe/releases/) are already statically linked binaries, so it's as easy as downloading the latest binary release, extracting it, and copying the resulting `wireframe` binary to `/mnt/flash/bin/`